-- 1. No candidates' publicity may appear before the beginning of campaigning as announced at the Candidate Reveal event on 2 March 2018. - 2.
-All campaign material must be covered by a suitable receipt. - 3.
-All campaign material for full-time positions and Constituent Union Presidents must cost no more than £100 of which the Union will refund 100%. - 4.
-All campaign material for all other part-time positions must cost no more than £50 of which the Union will not refund and must be covered by the canididate. - 5.
-All campaign material must comply with the Union's

-- Publicity Policy at imperialcollegeunion.org/your-union/ policies/17 - 6.
-All posters, flyers and websites must include the predesigned The Summer Elections banner available at imperialcollegeunion.org/elections/materials.
-Other use of the Union or College logo on campaign material is prohibited. - 7.
-Receipts for monies spent on all campaign material must be submitted in person to the DROs or by email to elections@imperial.ac.uk before 17:00 Thursday 8 March. - 8.
-Candidates' manifestos and photos must be submitted online at imperialcollegeunion.org/vote by 17:00 Thursday 1 March.
+- 1. No candidates' publicity may appear before the beginning of campaigning on 14:00, Monday 8 June 2020. - 2.
+All campaigning must be conducted online.
+No physical campaigning is permitted due to social distancing rules. - 3.
+All campaign material for all positions must cost no more than £25.
+The Union will refund 100% of the campaign materials for the Constituent Union President position.
+The Union will not refund campaign materials for other positions and all costs must be covered by the candidate. - 4.
+All campaign material must comply with the Union's Publicity Policy at imperialcollegeunion.org/your-union/ policies/17 - All digital posters, digital flyers and websites must include the predesigned Summer Elections 2020 banner available at imperialcollegeunion.org/elections.
+Other use of the Union or College logo on campaign material is prohibited. - Candidates' manifestos and photos must be submitted online at imperialcollegeunion.org/vote by noon, Monday 8 June.
 Manifestos may be no more than 250 words long.
-Any words over 250 will be removed before the manifestos are published.

-Physical

-- 9. Candidates and their campaign team may not harass, coerce or use intimidation to persuade someone to vote or who to vote for. - 10.
-Candidates must not obscure, tamper with or remove the publicity of any other candidates. - 11.
-Permission must be sought when posters are placed on non-designated poster boards as set out in the Union's Publicity Policy (imperialcollegeunion.org/yourunion/policies/17). - 12.
-Candidates are not allowed to use adhesive stickers as campaign materials.
+Any words over 250 will be removed before the manifestos are published. - 7.
+Candidates and their campaign team may not harass, coerce or use intimidation to persuade someone to vote or who to vote for.

-Online

-- 13. Candidates may use social networks or their own website to promote their campaign. - 14.
-All candidate websites and social network pages must contain a link to the elections website imperialcollegeunion.org/elections. - 15.
-Candidates are allowed to use Facebook groups, WhatsApp group chats, mailing lists and other forms of group communication only if they have collected consent to be contacted from those individuals during the campaign period and the group was formed for the sole purpose of campaigning in this election. - 17.
-All Twitter accounts used for campaigning must follow @icunion. - 18.
-All campaigning done through Facebook and Twitter must contain the hashtag '#voteicu'.
+- 8. Candidates may use social networks or their own website to promote their campaign. - 9.
+All candidate websites and social network pages must contain a link to the elections website imperialcollegeunion.org/elections. - 10.
+Candidates are allowed to use Facebook groups, WhatsApp group chats, mailing lists and other forms of group communication only if they have collected consent to be contacted from those individuals during the campaign period and the group was formed for the sole purpose of campaigning in this election. - 11.
+All Twitter accounts used for campaigning must follow @icunion. - 12.
+All campaigning done through Facebook and Twitter must contain the hashtag '#icuElections'.